 1.1 Where we become aware of errors made by HM Revenue & Customs you give us authority to correct them.
 We will not be liable for any loss, damage or cost arising from our compliance with statutory or regulatory obligations.

-2. Professional indemnity insurance
+2. Professional indemnity and other insurance

 3.2 If it is necessary for us to carry out work that is outside the scope of the engagement currently in place with you, we will advise you of this in advance.
 Any additional work will result in additional fees being charged.
 We would therefore like to point out that it is in your interests to ensure that the information you provide us with is completed to the agreed stage.